doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

    $ git clone  https://github.com/IS-ENES-Data/QA-DKRZ

-Any installation is done with the script ``install`` ( a prefix './' could be helpful in some cases).
+Any installation is done with the script ``install`` ( a prefix './' could be helpful in some cases) within the ``QA-DKRZ`` root directory.
+Please, have also a look at the Work-flow section.

-- By default, a config.txt file and tables of various projects are copied to .qa-dkrz in the users home-directory.
-- The script stops by asking for editing a file ``install_configure``, which will be protected against any update.
+- A file ``install_configure`` in ``QA-DKRZ`` binds necessary ``lib`` and ``include`` directories.
+A template ``.install_configure`` is provided.
+If not copied to ``install_configure`` and edited before the first launch, then it is created and the user is asked to edit the file.
 - Environmental variables CC, CXX, CFLAGS, and CXXFLAGS are accepted.
-- ``install`` establishes access to libraries, which may be linked or built, as well as updating sources and executables.
+- ``install`` establishes access to libraries, which may be linked (recommended) or built (triggered by option ``--build``).
-- Option ``--build`` triggers building of libraries.
 - Proceedings are logged in file ``install.log``.
+- The executables are compiled for projects named on the command-line.
+- When ``install`` is started the first time for a given project, then corresponding external tables and programs are downloaded to a ``QA_HOME`` directory;
+  the user is asked for the path.
+- The user's home directory contains a config.txt file in directory .qa-dkrz created and updated by user defined control statements.

 The full set of options is described by: